arXiv/arxiv-auth/docs/source/threats.rst

 cookie on the user's browser.
 This permanent login token bypasses password authentication, and is valid at any IP address.
 The permanent login token will be discontinued in arXiv-NG.

+Captcha
+^^^^^^^
+In parts of the system where we want to prevent programmatic access (e.g. account creation, e-mail harvesting), some kind of robot-deterence should be used.
+While not a perfect solution, an image-based Captcha does provide a baseline level of confidence that a request has originated from a human user.

 Log sanitization
 ^^^^^^^^^^^^^^^^